Reverse Lunges: Benefits, Muscles Worked, and How to Do

 - Reverse Slide Lunge: Use a pair of glide discs and slide your foot backward instead of stepping backward.

-The elevated reverse lunge introduces an additional challenge by requiring you to step back onto an elevated surface, such as a step or platform.
+- Elevated Reverse Lunge: This exercise adds an extra challenge by requiring you to step back onto an elevated surface, such as a step or platform.
 This variation increases the range of motion and further engages the glutes and hamstrings.
+When performing the elevated reverse lunge, choose a platform height that allows you to maintain proper form throughout the movement.

 - Increased Difficulty: The elevation forces you to work through a greater range of motion, increasing the exercise’s intensity.